Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 Although Key West should be your ultimate destination for this part of the road trip, it is going to be incredibly tempting to stop at many places along the drive.

-The northern keys (smaller islands) tend to feel much like the rest of the state of Florida.
+The northern Florida Keys (smaller islands) tend to feel much like the rest of the state of Florida.

-But once you get around halfway down the keys you will see the stunning crystal blue water, flourishing palm trees and coral-white sandy beaches for which the Keys are known.
+But once you get around halfway down the Florida Keys you will see the stunning crystal blue water, flourishing palm trees and coral-white sandy beaches for which the Keys are known.

-Some great stops along this portion of your Florida road trip include:
+Some great stops along this portion of the Florida Keys road trip include:

 - Islamorada – See (and/or feed) massive tarpon at Robbie’s Marina